-Some of the applications of Proximity Sensors are Mobile Phones, Cars (Parking Sensors), industries (object alignment), Ground Proximity in Aircrafts, etc. Proximity Sensor in Reverse Parking is implemented in this Project: Reverse Parking Sensor Circuit.
+Some of the applications of Proximity Sensors are Mobile Phones, Cars (Parking Sensors), industries (object alignment), Ground Proximity in Aircrafts, etc. Proximity Sensor in Reverse .

-4.LDR (Light Dependent Resistor)
+2.1.5 LDR (Light Dependent Resistor)

 As the name itself specifies that the resistor that depends upon the light intensity.
 It works on the principle of photoconductivity which means the conduction due to the light.
 It is generally made up of Cadmium sulfide.
-When light falls on the LDR, its resistance decreases and acts similar to a conductor and when no light falls on it, its resistance is almost in the range of M Ω or ideally it acts as an open circuit.
+When light falls on the LDR, its resistance decreases and acts similar to a conductor and when no light falls on it, its resistance is almost in the range of M $\Omega$ or ideally it acts as an open circuit.
 One note should be considered with LDR is that it won't respond if the light is not exactly focused on its surface.